Training, Technical Assistance, and Evaluation on Race, Culture, and Gender

 • I think having shared the experience of the training, it also creates a social space for someone to initiate a observation of racism.
 Like, now we all understand what's happening and what the person who brings it up is trying to accomplish.

-This training, evaluation, and technical assistance can be tailored for your agency, and can also be conducted via a team approach.
-The training covers a brief history of racism and historical trauma in the United States and in Alaska, an overview of “calling in” and “calling out,” and how to respond when you are called in or called out.
+This training, evaluation, and technical assistance can be tailored for your agency, and can also be conducted via a team approach with trainers representing different cultural backgrounds.
+My training typically covers a brief history of racism and historical trauma in the United States and in Alaska, an overview of “calling in” and “calling out,” and how to respond when you are called in or called out.
 It includes many activities for reflection, discussion, role play, and practice, and can be expanded based on time, budget, and interest.
+It can also be combined with other interrelated topics on which I offer training, such as childhood trauma, and DV/SV.

 Previous